 This quick course will help you to understand common logical fallacies and consider how you might address fallacies within your lessons.
 You will learn about the structure of a sound logical argument, 12 fallacies that occur in flawed arguments, and examples for each fallacy.

-This quick course will help you to understand divergent thinking and its role in creativity.
-You will learn about specific activities that can help you foster and support divergent thinking in your students and receive a resource packet consisting of printables for divergent thinking student activities.
+Learn about divergent thinking and its role in creativity with activities that can help you foster divergent thinking in your students.
+You will also receive a resource packet of printables for student activities.

 Explore the strategies involved in planning and executing inquiry-based lesson plans.
 The components of an inquiry-led lesson will be outlined and discussed, and participants will learn to develop and plan an inquiry-led lesson.